-All Health and Biomedical Law Concentration students are encouraged to complete an internship or related clinical program as part of the concentration.
-Students may apply up to 4 credits from participation in an internship or the Health Law Clinic toward the elective course requirements of the concentration.
+All Health and Biomedical Law Concentration students are encouraged to complete an externship or related clinical program as part of the concentration.
+Students may apply up to 4 credits from participation in an externship or the Health Law Clinic toward the elective course requirements of the concentration.

-Internships must be approved by the internship director; the administrative director of concentrations and the Health and Biomedical Law Concentration faculty director.
+Externships must be approved by the externship director; the administrative director of concentrations and the Health and Biomedical Law Concentration faculty director.

 Health Law Clinic